ibmresilient/resilient-community-apps/fn_zia/README.md

   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
 * Import the Data Tables and Custom Fields like the screenshot below:
+Configure the Incident Details tab layout to display the AWS GuardDuty information as follows:

+1. Navigate to the ‘Customization Settings’ and select the Layouts tab.
+2. Click on ‘Incident Tabs’.
+3. Add a new incident tab named ‘ZIA’.
+4. Drag and drop the ZIA data tables under the new tab.
+5. Click Save.

+The following screenshot shows the data tables added to the ZIA tab:
   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)

 ---